Sonic the Hedgehog (Prototype)

 - Green Hill Zone differences:

 - The level contains a rolling ball hazard that goes unused in the final game.
 The rolling ball itself is modeled after Robotnik’s wrecking ball that’s used for the boss in this level.
 If Sonic moves over the ball or moves against it, the ball will chase after him.
 If the ball rests on a cliff, it will move in Sonic’s direction even if Sonic runs underneath it.
 If the ball falls on top of Sonic, it will crush him to death.
 If the ball hits Sonic as it's rolling on the same platform as Sonic however, it will only push him (it doesn’t hurt to the touch).
 This causes bugs where the ball can clip Sonic through level collision.
 The ball itself can map to most level collisions, and even carries its own momentum when it goes down hill, allowing it to move up half pipes and hills.
 However, it does not recognize the path swap flags, so it cannot go around loop de loops.
 Despite reports to the contrary in the media when the game was in development, the ball in its current state cannot destroy badniks or break down walls.
 The ball cannot be controlled if Sonic is on top of it.
 However, the ball does seem to react to when Sonic’s on top of it.
 However, it seems to cause the ball to lose its ability to recognize level collision.
+Part of the rolling ball sprite is used for Doctor Robotnik's Egg Mobile Hammer Ball-shiyo in the final game.

 - Rotating flowers are pink.
 In the final they are green.